FOCUS

 The Mennonites were one of the persecuted Anabaptist German Protestant groups who emigrated to the United States in the 18th century, seeking religious freedome.
 Today, the Mennonite Historians of Eastern Pennsylvania manage the Mennonite Heritage Center (MHC).
 Its collections illustrate and...

-By the turn of the twentieth century, Algeria’s Biribi —a colloquial term for the French military police regime—was under increasing scrutiny.
+By the turn of the twentieth century, Algeria’s Biribi—a colloquial term for the French military police regime—was under increasing scrutiny.
 In 1909, news of a 22 -year -old soldier’s fatal beating at the hands of three superiors incensed the French people.
-As a wave of popular sentiment called...
+As a wave of popular sentiment called for...

 In World War I, American soldiers served in segregated regiments.
 Like many troops of color, the men serving in the 369th Infantry Regiment, commonly called the “Harlem Hellfighters,” were sent to France to serve under the French Army.
 It was there, on the Western Front, that two American privates...

 Every treatment project at CCAHA is the result of conversations between client and conservator.
 Some, like a recent project with the Rosenbach Museum & Library, inspire particularly exciting collaboration.
-The Rosenbach brought a rare Hamishah Humshe Torah , or Bologna Pentateuch, as it is more...
+The Rosenbach brought a rare Hamishah Humshe Torah, or Bologna Pentateuch, as it is more...

 In 1972, the Louvre installed a unique design exhibition.
 Dozens of rolling Plexiglas and polished steel cubes housed individual pieces of furniture.
 The entryway to the 45-foot tall exhibition space was dominated by a huge, three-dimensional logo spelling out a single word: Knoll.
 The show was a...